Brooke Bonner

 BABY POLAR BEAR

 “Squirt,” LGD (Livestock Guardian Dog), Akbash/Great Pyrenees, ranch supervisor.
 Spends his days looking for deer and elk bones from recent mountain lion kills.
 Big bark, lovable snuggle bug.
+(Now on yard/house arrest as he’s discovered delicious neighborhood chickens.
+Oops.)

 • Working in the garden